San Cristobal de las Casas – the cultural capital of Chiapas

-The fresh highland air and the bright, lively colors of San Cristobal de las Casas have drawn tourists in flocks for many years, and we had come during high season expecting to integrate with the crowds.
+The fresh highland air and the bright, lively colors of San Cristobal de las Casas have drawn tourists in flocks for many years, and we arrived during the high season expecting to integrate with the crowds.

 I was excited to visit San Cristóbal.